Apr 29, 2025

 1. Record-keeping

 Businesses must keep copies of documents obtained through conducting due diligence on both individuals and companies.
-Most regulatory and legal frameworks dictate that companies must retain data for five years after the end of the customer relationship/completion of an occasional transaction.
+Regulatory bodies mandate that businesses retain all documentation for at least five years after the end of a customer relationship or completion of a transaction.
+In some high-risk cases, an extended retention period may be required.
 These records should contain the following:

 • Customer information